evangervasio/triangular_arbitrage_fetcher/README.md

 ### Usage:
 **Add a new Uniswap fork:**
+1. navigate on src/main and execute __main__.py with python
-1. click on "Add Swap" and input the name, network and router smart contract address of the wanted Uniswap fork, "factory" field is optional as it will be obtained automatically.
+2. click on "Add Swap" and input the name, network and router smart contract address of the wanted Uniswap fork, "factory" field is optional as it will be obtained automatically.
-2. click on "Save Swaps" once every needed information is added to save the newly added fork on file.
+3. click on "Save Swaps" once every needed information is added to save the newly added fork on file.
-3. select the wanted fork and click on "Fetch Info" to fetch all required pair data.
+4. select the wanted fork and click on "Fetch Info" to fetch all required pair data.
 This process might require some time based on how big the dex is.

 **Fetch triangular arbitrage opportunities:**